Finalist Teams Announced for 2020 Asia Super Team: Reach for the Stars | 19.10.20 | finanzen.at

 - MEET TAIWAN Official Fan Page: www.facebook.com/meettaiwan

-There were hundreds of applications for the Asia Super Team competition from businesspeople in Indonesia.
-Congratulations to Telkom Indonesia for advancing to the second stage finals.
+There were hundreds of applications for the Asia Super Team competition from businesspeople in Korea.
+Congratulations to NG Bio Co Ltd for advancing to the second stage finals.

 Asia Super Team Finalists: